trustyai-explainability/llama-stack-provider-ragas/demos/llama-stack-openshift/README.md

 ```

 ## Deploy Llama Stack on OpenShift
-You can now deploy the configuration files and the Llama Stack distribution with `oc apply -f deployment/llama-stack-distribution.yaml`
+You can now deploy the configuration files and the Llama Stack distribution with `oc apply -f deployment/kubeflow-ragas-config.yaml` and `oc apply -f deployment/llama-stack-distribution.yaml`

 You should now have a Llama Stack server on OpenShift with the remote ragas eval provider configured.
 You can now follow the [remote_demo.ipynb](../../demos/remote_demo.ipynb) demo but ensure you are running it in a Data Science workbench and use the `LLAMA_STACK_URL` defined earlier.
 Alternatively you can run it locally if you create a Route.